hankmorgan/UnderworldGodot/README.md

 To select maps to load.
 1. Choose the game mode by editing the gametoload param in the file ``uwsettings.json``.
 This file should be located in the same path as Godot or a built exe.
    1. UW1 or UW2 are the valid values.
-2. Enter the level
+2. Enter the level number.
+Values start at 0.
 3. Other values
-   1. Light level- Shading in a range 0-7. (dark to not so dark)
+   1. Light level- Shading in a range 0-7.
+Value is ignored
-   2. levarkfolder - Change from DATA to SAVE1 to SAVE4 to load savegames.
+   2. levarkfolder - Change from ``DATA`` to ``SAVE1`` to ``SAVE4`` to load savegames.
    3. Shader - Default shader used.
-Do not change.
+Value is ignored

 ```json
 {